dgilleland/CPSC-1520-Workbook/src/ReadMe.md

          - Append to a DOM element's `.innerHTML`
      - IsPerfect - the number is the product and sum of all its factors
-       - Do this **without** an array by having two callbacks to the `findFactors()` example above
+       - Do this **without** an array by having two callbacks to the `findFactors()` example above -Random Statistics
+       - Loop for 100,000 times and a) guess a coin flip then b) flip a coin.
+Gather the highest stretch of correct guesses
      - **Loop within a loop**
        - Multiplication table as an HTML Table
        - *Prep for **In-Class-5***